Security at Swirls

 Every node only sees what it needs.

 Swirls derives the minimum set of secrets authorized by each node's token.
 The workflow definition declares which secrets each node needs.
 The runtime enforces it cryptographically.
-A code node that processes data never sees the API keys used by the LLM node upstream.
+A code node that processes data never sees the API keys the upstream agent uses.

 Typical AI platform